-More than 300 Volunteers at the Ronald McDonald House in Portland Maine are scheduled into four 3-hour calendar shifts each day to staff the front desk, clean rooms, and provide families with support to help make their lives easier while their children are being treated in nearby hospitals.
+More than 300 Volunteers at the Ronald McDonald House (RMH) in Portland Maine are scheduled into four 3-hour calendar shifts each day to staff the front desk, clean rooms, and provide families with support to help make their lives easier while their children are being treated in nearby hospitals.

-Prior to 2008, scheduling volunteers into shifts at the House was done by hand, using a paper calendar and a Rolodex file of names and addresses.
-The process was error‐prone and cumbersome.

-In 2008, a team of four computer science students and an instructor at Bowdoin College worked with the House Manager to create new software to change this.
-The students built a system called Homebase, a system providing online volunteer and calendar information, and a user interface that allows the House Manager to schedule volunteers into shifts with a simple online action.
-By streamlining these tedious administrative activities, the Homebase system allows volunteers to spend more time serving and supporting families in need.
+Prior to 2008, volunteer scheduling at RMH was done manually on a desk calendar.
+In 2008, four computer science students at Bowdoin College worked with the House Manager to create new software to change this.
+They developed software called Homebase, which provides online scheduling of volunteers into calendar shifts.
+By streamlining this tedious administrative task, Homebase allows volunteers to spend more time supporting families.

 This software was later customized by other software development classes.